Accused September 11 attacker expelled from Guantanamo courtroom

 Each of the defendants said he understood his rights until the judge asked Ramzi Binalshibh, who is accused of wiring money to September 11 hijackers and passing information to key al Qaeda operatives.

-Binalshibh initially said he did not understand, but then started to complain about his prison cell conditions.
+Binalshibh initially said he did not understand, but then began complaining about his prison cell conditions.
 He said guards intentionally made banging sounds that kept him awake at night.

 Military officials denied the allegations.

-As Binalshibh continued speaking loudly, Pohl warned: "If you don't stop talking, you will be escorted out of the court at this time."
+As he continued speaking loudly, Pohl warned: "If you don't stop talking, you will be escorted out of the court at this time."

-The defendant continued to speak and Pohl asked the guards to remove him from the courtroom.
-Binalshibh was brought in again after lunch and, after another exchange with the judge, was ordered out again as he shouted: "I'm not a war criminal."
+When Binalshibh continued to speak, Pohl asked the guards to remove the defendant from the courtroom.

+The hearing at the Guantanamo Bay U.S. Naval Base in Cuba was monitored by Reuters over a closed-circuit broadcast at the Fort Meade, Maryland, army base.

-It was not the first time Binalshibh had been expelled from the court.
-Pohl also ordered him removed during a September hearing after he refused to stop shouting.
+It was not the first time the defendant had been expelled from the court.
+Pohl also ordered Binalshibh out of the room during a September hearing after he refused to stop shouting.

 The five defendants are alleged al Qaeda conspirators who could be executed if convicted of charges that include mass murder, terrorism and hijacking.